linto-ai/whisper-timestamped/README.md

 ### Plot of word alignment

 Note that you can use option `plot_word_alignment` of python function `whisper_timestamped.transcribe()`, or option `--plot` of `whisper_timestamped` CLI in order to see the word alignment for each segment.
-The upper plot represents the transformation of cross-attention weights that is used for Dynamic Time Warping;
+The upper plot represents the transformation of cross-attention weights that is used for DTW;
 The lower plot is a MFCC representation of the input signal (features used by Whisper).

 ![Example alignement](figs/example_alignement_plot.png)